Knowledgeable South Jersey Real Estate Lawyer Assists Clients with Contract Disputes

 When you are looking to buy or sell property – whether it’s your primary residence, a vacation home, an investment property or some other type of real estate – you will likely need to enter into a contractual agreement with another party.
 The contract will outline the financial obligations of both buyer and seller and include any other parts of the agreement such as inspections, items to be included in the sale, terms and conditions of the deal and more.

 When it goes the way it should, your experienced real estate lawyer will guide you expertly through the transaction from offer to closing.
 However, when something goes awry and there is a real estate contract dispute, you need to contact a skilled, knowledgeable real estate attorney like Joel R. Spivack, Esq.
 With more than 25 years of experience assisting clients in Camden County and throughout South Jersey, Mr. Spivack has the foresight to spot contract discrepancies before they become real stumbling blocks.
 Further, if there is a bump in the road, you will have the full benefit of his contract negotiation experience on your side of the transaction.
+Contact our law firm today for a legal consultation, for a small fee at 856-488-1200.

 In New Jersey, the law does not require buyers and sellers to hire a real estate attorney to draft a real estate contract.
 A realtor can use a fill-in-the-blank contract form if the parties so choose.
 Once the parties sign the realtor-prepared contract, and have it reviewed in a three-day attorney review process, it will be a valid, binding contract.